 Declawed cats have fewer natural defenses against predators.
 A declawed cat should never be let outside because they won’t be able to defend themselves from other animals.
 For indoor cats, being unable to use their claws means they may be more likely to attack with their teeth rather than swat with their claws.
 Cat bites pose more of a risk to people and other pets because of the naturally-occurring bacteria present in their mouths.

-Before you decide to go ahead with any declawing surgery, it’s important to consider the risks and benefits.
+Before you decide to go ahead with it, it’s important to consider the risks and benefits of laser declawing a cat.
 Have you tried various training methods to break your cat of inappropriate scratching habits?
 If you do choose to declaw your cat, the use of a laser can make the experience less painful for your pet.
 Discuss this option with your veterinarian to find out how it can benefit your cat.